SpaceTeam/STS1_COBC_SW/README.md

   provide type-safe and more specifically named C++ wrappers for this low-level Rodos stuff.
 - `Periphery/` should contain abstractions for the external periphery the COBC communicates with, like sensors or memory chips.
-The EDU also kinda fits here.
+The EDU also kind of fits here.
 - All CMake targets are prefixed with the project name: `Sts1CobcSw_CobcSoftware`, `Sts1CobcSw_Hal`, etc.
 - Everything test related is in `Tests/` and its subdirectories.